JetBrains/kotlin-web-site/docs/topics/native/native-get-started.md

    </tab>
    </tabs>

-   You can use different [target presets](native-target-support.md), such as `macosArm64`, `iosArm64` `linuxArm64`,
+   You can use different [target names](native-target-support.md), such as `macosArm64`, `iosArm64` `linuxArm64`,
-   and `mingwX64` to define the target platform.
-The preset name describes a platform for which you are compiling your code.
+   and `mingwX64` to define the targets for which you are compiling your code.
-   These target presets optionally take the target name as a parameter, which in this case is `native`.
+   These target names can optionally take the platform name as a parameter, which in this case is `native`.
-   The target name is used to generate the source paths and task names in the project.
+   The platform name is used to generate the source paths and task names in the project.

 3. Create an empty `settings.gradle(.kts)` file in the project directory.
-4. Create a directory `src/nativeMain/kotlin` and place inside it the `hello.kt` file with the following content:
+4. Create a `src/nativeMain/kotlin` directory and place a `hello.kt` file inside with the following content:

    ```kotlin
    fun main() {